Jan Six (art dealer): Art discovery and scandal

 In 2018, Six identified Portrait of a Young Gentleman, attributed by Christie's as "circle of Rembrandt", as the work of Rembrandt himself.
 This was the first 'new' Rembrandt identified in 44 years.

 Shortly after having the portrait attributed as a Rembrandt a fellow art dealer Sander Bijl accused Jan of unfairly breaking an agreement to co-purchase the painting.
 According to Bijl he was the one who actually discovered the painting in a Christies auction.
 For a second opinion Bijl went to Jan who agreed that they should split the cost and potential earnings.
 According to Bijl's allegations Jan cheated him by purchasing it on his own to cut him out.
+However, Bijl had a limit to his spending and Six did not.